awilli1186/wee-website/source/content/v3/script/selection.md

 $('.parent > .child');
 ```

----doc|label:References---
+---code|modifier:split---

-References are a distinctive approach to selecting elements.
+References are a logical approach to selecting elements.
 They are cached when the page loads making them extremely quick to reference and are more visually distinct in markup than `js-` classes.
 Anywhere you can pass a standard selector you can also pass a 'ref:name' string.

----code|modifier:split---

 ```javascript
 <div data-ref="element"></div>